farhan5248/sheepdogblog/_posts/2025-08-04-how-we-made-minecraft-using-continuous-delivery.md

 # Summary

-Instead of summarizing by topic, I've added the timestamps/questions that Dave asked A lot of what Henry describes is similar to what I experienced working with my QA team and the corresponding development team.
+Instead of summarizing by topic, I've added the timestamps/questions that Dave asked.
+A lot of what Henry describes is similar to what I experienced working with my QA team and the corresponding development team.

 # 3:07 What triggered your interest